 Imagine a place where music fills the air.
 Where Beethoven, Mozart, and Verdi are alive and well.
 Where the most talented students and extraordinary faculty coexist in practice rooms and onstage.
 Now imagine it all in the beautiful Blue Ridge Mountains of Western North Carolina.

-Brevard Music Center is, at once, a place, a summer institute, and a festival.
+Step out of your dream and experience Brevard Music Center—at once a place, an institute, and a festival.

-Brevard Music Center is situated on a wooded 180-acre campus in the beautiful Blue Ridge Mountains of western North Carolina.
-For decades the Music Center has inspired devotion not only among its students and faculty but also among its listeners and among a vast corps of volunteers.
+For decades the Brevard Music Center has inspired devotion not only among its students and faculty but also among its listeners and among a vast corps of volunteers.
 That hundreds of persons have purchased homes in western North Carolina expressly to be near the Brevard Music Center gives some measure of the Center's significance to its community.